18 Data to constrain process model

 collect()

 The equations that convert diameter at breast height (DBH), where breast height is defined at 130 cm above the base of the tree, differ by species and location.
-Therefore the scientific name (both genus and species components) is needed.
-The species names in the mapping and tagging table need to be separated into the genus and species so that we can calculate the biomass using an R function that expects them to be separate.
+Therefore, the scientific name (both genus and species components) is needed.
+The species names in the mapping and tagging table need to be separated into genus and species so we can calculate biomass using an R function that expects them to be separate.

 genus_species <- unlist(str_split_fixed(map_tag_table$scientificName, " ", 3))